makanyane/IWTE/documentation/M2_worldterrain.md

 To create .tga images representing the .worldterrain parts use the screen/buttons:
 ***Terrain1 > Create Terrain TGA's***
 After selecting the .worldterrain you will see 3 height parameters, you can leave the default values in or modify them.
 The height parameters may be needed as the process converts float values that allow fine detail to RGB values which only allow 0 to 255 values.
 Adding more increments per height will increase the level of detail shown but mean the range might not extend far enough to show the highest/lowest areas.
+MAKE A NOTE OF THE VALUES YOU USED IF DIFFERENT FROM THE DEFAULT!

 ![M2_worldterrain_create_tgas.jpg](../IWTEgithub_images/M2_worldterrain_create_tgas.jpg)